All marriages are scheduled 6 months in advance.

 * If a petitioner is divorced a copy of your divorce judgment must be presented as well as a copy of your ecclesiastical divorce from an Orthodox Metropolis if Orthodox.

 4) During your time of sacramental preparation for matrimony you will have two books and a supplemental folder to read.
-The Orthodox Church by Coniaris and The Meaning of Marriage by Keller should be purchased on Amazon by you.
-The Parish Priest will provide you the supplemental reading material.
+The books are The Orthodox Church by Coniaris and The Meaning of Marriage by Keller.
+These should be purchased on Amazon by you.
+The parish priest will provide you the supplemental reading material.
 There will be a marriage retreat done close to where you live.
 You will create a financial plan as finances are the number one cause of divorce.
 Lastly, you will regularly attend Divine Liturgy twice a month at a minimum unless work forbids this.
-The most integral part of marriage preparation is in the worship of our Lord, God, and Savior Jesus Christ within the context of His Divine Liturgy as you are seeking His blessing in your life.
+The most integral part of marriage preparation is in the worship of our Lord, God, and Savior Jesus Christ within the context of His Divine Liturgy.
+As a couple you are seeking His blessing in your life.

 5) In the case of all marriages between an Orthodox Christian and the non-Orthodox person the couple must sign a promissory letter stating that all children born from the marriage will be baptized and spiritually reared in the Orthodox Church by Archdiocesan mandate.

 -Still photography is preferred.
 All photographers are asked to consult with the parish priest prior to the wedding or baptism.